zcorpan/html-parser-book/manuscript/3-microsyntaxes.md

 1.9e-3

-The numbers with an "e" are using so-called scientific notation, and means the number before the “e” times 10 to the power of the number after the “e”.
+The numbers with an "e" are using so-called scientific notation, and means the number before the "e" times 10 to the power of the number after the "e".
 1.9e3 thus means 1900.

 The processing is as follows: